ngicks/und/README.md

 		panic(err)
 	}
 	fmt.Printf("marshaled by v1=\n%s\n", bin)
 	// You see.
-Types defined under ./sliceund/ can be skipped by encoding/json.
+Types defined under ./sliceund/ can be omitted by encoding/json.
-	// Types defined in ./ and ./elastic cannot be skipped by it.
+	// Types defined in ./ and ./elastic cannot be omitted by it.
 	/*
 	   marshaled by v1=
 	   	{